aws/aws-cdk-go/awscdk/awsopensearchservice/README.md

 Some cluster configurations (e.g VPC access) require the existence of the [`AWSServiceRoleForAmazonElasticsearchService`](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/slr.html) Service-Linked Role.

 When performing such operations via the AWS Console, this SLR is created automatically when needed.
 However, this is not the behavior when using CloudFormation.
-If an SLR is needed, but doesn't exist, you will encounter a failure message simlar to:
+If an SLR is needed, but doesn't exist, you will encounter a failure message similar to:

 ```console
 Before you can proceed, you must enable a service-linked role to give Amazon OpenSearch Service...